Archive What Apps Should Kids Not Have?

 • Sexual Predators

-Many of the dangerous apps listed below can be considered dangerous among two or more of the above categories.
+Many of the dangerous apps below can be considered dangerous among two or more of the above categories.
 These apps are among the worst apps for kids.
 You should try your best to not let your child be exposed to them.
 We’ve also checked out the parental control settings of each of these apps and will inform you if they’re any good.

 Dangerous Apps List